cognate-lang/cognate/INTRODUCTION.md

 Print /= 1 2; ~~ Prints True if 2 is not equal to 1, False otherwise
 ```

 `If` is in fact a function, it takes three arguments.
-The first is a block that returns a boolean (soon this will not have to be wrapped in a block), the second is a value to return if the block evaluates to `True`, the third is a value to return if the block evaluates to `False`.
-The above program will print the larger of the two variables `X` and `Y`.
+The first is a boolean, the second is a value to return if the boolean is `True`, the third is a value to return if the boolean is `False`.
+The below program will print the larger of the two variables `X` and `Y`.

 ```
 Let X be 4;
 Let Y be 9;

-Print If (< X Y) then X else Y;
+Print If < X Y then X else Y;
 ```

 We can also chain `If` statements together.

 ```
-Print If (== X Y) then 'X is equal to Y'
+Print If == X Y then 'X is equal to Y'
-      If (>  X Y) then 'Y is greater than X' else        then 'X is greater than Y';
+      If >  X Y then 'Y is greater than X' else      then 'X is greater than Y';
 ```

 We can then use blocks and `Do` to have conditional execution.

 ```
-Do If (== 2 3) then ( Print '2 is equal to 3')
+Do If == 2 3 then (Print '2 is equal to 3')
-               else ( Print '2 is not equal to 3' );
+             else (Print '2 is not equal to 3');
 ```

 ### Lists